Geoff Ball: The Inventor of the VIBRANT SOUNDBRIDGE

 MB: Could you tell us a bit about your hearing loss?

-The audiologists in the USA call my type of hearing loss “moderately severe hearing loss,” but that has always made me a bit crazy.
-I always think to myself, “There is just nothing ‘moderate’ about being unable to hear.
-Period.”
+The audiologists in the US call my type of hearing loss “moderately severe hearing loss,” but that has always made me a bit crazy.

 MB: What sorts of treatments were available for your hearing loss?